(If you missed the first episode, scroll down to find it before this one)

 There was a difference between the general aviation strategies of the Allies and Germany.
 Germany frequently had technology and performance advantages, but they had a significantly smaller aircraft fleet and knew it.
 The Allies wanted to press their numerical advantage by venturing every mission into airspace over German lines to gain intelligence and disrupt operations, whereas the Germans would work to limit their own losses by staying defensively over their lines, except for making brief, organised formation attacks to the west of the Front.

-When the Battle of Loos began on 25 September 1915, No. 7 Sqn was heavily involved in providing air support and reconnaissance for the allied troops.
+When the Battle of Loos began on 25 September 1915, No. 7 Sqn was heavily involved in providing air support, bombing and reconnaissance for the allied troops, flying a mix of BE2c and RE5 aircraft.
 This was a British offensive on the Western Front close to Lille, not far north of Arras which included the first use of chlorine gas on the ground.
 By 8 October the push came to a standstill against staunch German defences.

 Learmount was now mostly flying the BE2c out of Droglandt, 20km west of Ypres, Flanders.
 The BE2 series had originally been designed – in 1912 – as a very stable, unarmed reconnaissance machine, and that was fine until the Germans introduced well-armed aircraft like the Fokker Eindecker, the first aircraft in the war to have a machine gun firing forward through the propeller.
 The interrupter gear enabling this armament was put into service in July 1915, and the Allies did not have an answer to it until early 1916.
 So the BE2c’s previously desirable characteristics made it a sitting duck (more about this in future episodes).
 Many were shot down but – fortunately – because they were such stable machines to handle, the crews were often able to control the machine to a forced landing.